Solar-Punk-Ltd/mssd-ingestion/README.md

 node dist/index.js <MEDIAROOT_PATH> [<FFMPEG_PATH>]
 ```

 > When starting the server, please ensure that ENVs are set.
+Check .env.sample for examples.

 ```
 WRITER_BEE_URL - Bee Node URL for uploading to Swarm